azot-labs/extensions/examples/bitmovin/README.md

-# Streamyx Extension Example
+# Azot Extension Example

-In this example we have a simple implementation of [Streamyx](https://streamyx.ru) extension that adds support for downloading video from [Bitmovin](https://bitmovin.com/demos/drm/).
+In this example we have a simple implementation of [Azot](https://azot.so) extension that adds support for downloading video from [Bitmovin](https://bitmovin.com/demos/drm/).

-Extension can be added to Streamyx via `install` command from direct URL or from local path.
+Extension can be added to Azot via `install` command from direct URL or from local path.

 Supported formats for distribution are `zip` and `tgz`.